Chapter 6

 “Yep, that’s me,” Alex said, with a nod.
 “Nice to meet you both.
 Matthew’s told me all about you.”

-The introductions blurred into chatter—Ellen asking about the drive and how classes were going for both of them, Tom suggesting that Matthew show Alex around the farm tomorrow.
+The introductions blurred into laughing and chatter—Ellen asking about the drive and how classes were going for both of them, Tom suggesting that Matthew show Alex around the farm tomorrow.

-They finally gathered in the kitchen for a simple supper—cold cut sandwiches, a bowl of chips, and cans of soda fizzing on the table.
-Alex piled the ham and Swiss cheese onto thick slices of homemade bread, as Matthew teased him about his “fancy tastes” in food.
+They finally gathered in the kitchen for a simple supper—cold-cut sandwiches, a bowl of chips, and cans of soda fizzing on the table.
+Alex piled ham and Swiss cheese onto thick slices of homemade bread, as Matthew teased him about his “fancy tastes” in food.

 “I mean, I know it’s not as good ramen, Kim,” he said, drawing the words out for comic emphasis.
 “But it’s the best we could do on short notice.”